Mental health and your rights

-- of your political, religious, philosophical or sexual beliefs or activities
+- you express or don't express your political, religious, philosophical or sexual beliefs, preferences, gender identity or sexual orientation

 - you are involved in sexual, immoral or illegal conduct

-- you belong to a particular economic, social, cultural or racial group.
+- you belong to a particular cultural or racial group

-You are not described as being mentally ill just because you take drugs or alcohol.
-However, if your mind or body is seriously affected by you taking drugs or alcohol this could be taken as a sign that you are mentally ill, whether the effect is permanent or temporary.
+- you use drugs or alcohol (however, if your mind or body is seriously affected by you taking drugs or alcohol this could be taken as a sign that you are mentally ill, whether the effect is permanent or temporary).